GDSimpson3/Lazygit/README.md

     console.log('You should use this!')
     }

+## Versions
+### MacOS and Linux
+This has been tested and used on MacOS and will 100% work on Linux
+### Windows
+This has been checked thoroughly and it looks fine (from my eyes) and as i do not have a windows machine (i do but too "busy" to check, its a windows 8 *cries*) if it doesn't work then make an issue and ill personally see to it that it gets fixed.
 ## How to install it?
 It might help to download the file someplace other than your "downloads" folder so that when you have run out of storage and you do a **ctrl + a ==> delete**, it won't be a wonder when it suddenly disspears